back

 How To Maintain Good Credit

-5 Tips To Maintain a Good Credit Score
+5 Tips To Maintain a Healthy Credit Score

-Maintaining a good credit score is crucial for receiving great financial products and services in the future.
+Maintaining an improved credit score is crucial for receiving great financial products and services in the future.
 We’re not going to lie; it can be a lot of hard work.
-But it’s worth it in the long run if you ever want to buy a home, a vehicle or receive the best rates and terms.
+But it’s worth it in the long run if you ever want to buy a home, or a vehicle or receive the best rates and terms.

-Here are CreditNinja’s top 5 ways to improve your credit score!
+Here are CreditNinja’s top five ways to improve your credit score!

 Your payment history has, by far, the most significant impact on your overall credit score.
 If your credit history shows consistent on-time payments for things like credit cards and bills, then you’ll likely have a decent score.